 The gas bypass function operates in unison with the alarm.
-Once the pressure alarm is activated, the bypass function is actuated and the gas with the higher pressure flows directly to the outlet port, bypassing the mixing function of the MAXBlend2.
-The oxygen concentration flowing out of the MAXBlend2 will be that of the gas with the higher pressure.
+Once the pressure alarm is activated, the bypass function is actuated and the gas with the higher pressure flows directly to the outlet port, bypassing the mixing function of the blender.
+The oxygen concentration flowing out of the blender will be that of the gas with the higher pressure.
 In the alarm/bypass mode, the blender will deliver oxygen (100%) or medical air (21%) until pressures have been restored to a differential of 6 PSI or less (0.4 BAR).

-If the MAXBlend2 is set to deliver 21% and the OXYGEN source pressure is reduced enough to produce a 20 PSI (1.3 BAR) differential, the unit may not alarm because it will continue to deliver 21% concentration according to the setting.
+If the blender is set to deliver 21% and the oxygen source pressure is reduced enough to produce a 20 PSI (1.3 BAR) differential, the unit may not alarm because it will continue to deliver 21% concentration according to the setting.

 If the setting is moved slightly from 21%, the pressure differential alarm will sound.
-Similarly, if the MAXBlend2 is set to deliver 100% and the AIR source pressure is reduced or lost, the unit may not alarm because it will continue to deliver 100% concentration.
+Similarly, if the MAXBlend Lite is set to deliver 100% and the air source pressure is reduced or lost, the unit may not alarm because it will continue to deliver 100% concentration.

-∴ 12.0 FLOW CHARACTERISTICS
+12.0 FLOW CHARACTERISTICS

-The outlet pressure of the MAXBlend2 decreases as the total flow rate increase.
+The following flow characteristics are based on use with a typcial blender.
+The outlet pressure of the blender decreases as the total flow rate increase.
 The total flow rate is the measurement of the total flow from all outlet ports.
-The charts below indicate the pressure drop that occurs for both low flow and high flow models at 3 inlet pressure settings; 30 PSIG (2.07 BAR), 50 PSIG (3.45 BAR), and 75 PSIG (5.17 BAR).
+The charts below indicate the typical pressure drop that occurs for both low flow and high flow models at 3 inlet pressure settings; 30 PSIG (2.07 BAR), 50 PSIG (3.45 BAR), and 75 PSIG (5.17 BAR).

-The fixed acrylic flow meter on the left side of the MaxBlend2 has been pressure compensated to accommodate for the pressure loss through the blender at each flow rate, using an inlet pressure of 50 PSIG."
+The fixed acrylic flow meter on the left side of the MAXBlend Lite has been pressure compensated to accommodate for the pressure loss through the blender at each flow rate, using an inlet pressure of 50 PSIG.

-∴ 13.0 Electromagnetic Compatibility
+13.0 ELECTROMAGNETIC COMPATIBILITY

-The information contained in this section (such as separation distances) is in general specifically written with regard to the MaxBlend2 Monitor.
+The information contained in this section (such as separation distances) is in general specifically written with regard to the MaxBlend Lite Monitor.

 The numbers provided will not guarantee faultless operation but should provide reasonable assurance of such.
 This information may not be applicable to other medical electrical equipment; older equipment may be particularly susceptible to interference.